 The taxi fare to Woolmanhill, Meal Market or Garthdee will cost approximately £5.00 - £12.00.
 Taxis are available from inside the railway station, which is next to the bus station.

-With your ID card, you will be allowed access to all University premises and facilities including the Student Union.
+With your ID card, you will be allowed access to all University premises and facilities.
 With your student card you will also be able to benefit from some of the student discounts that are on offer to students within Aberdeen.
 For example, you can get discounts in certain cinemas, sports facilities, restaurants and nightclubs.

 Medical Services and Dentists